cajunwildcat/NMD-Capstone/README.md

 By mapping a scene into the real world, we create an interactive environment where users are picked up by the Kinect.
 Then given a marker that determines their position in relation to the scene in Unity (hence, projection mapping).

 The images will appear and have various animations depending on the New Media Designer.
+The image is projected towards the ceiling in this current version of the project.

+# Necessities
+- Projector for Unity scene and Xbox One Kinect
+- Laptop/PC to host Unity scene
+- Open Space of at least 15 x 15 feet for the projection.

-# Instructions
+# Tech

 ### Versions / Tech
 - Unity version *must* be 2020.3.23f1(64-bit)